Everything You Need to Know to Be a Perfect Parent

 Perfect parenting means making mistakes.

 OK.
 Maybe "making mistakes" is too harsh.
 How about "learning by trial and error."
 My husband is a psychiatrist and between the two of us, you'd think we'd have enough training to get the parenting of our 3 boys just about right.
-But even we have learned that you need to change a little boy's diaper with your mouth closed, that disciplining without laughing is key, that Pop Tarts are fortified with essential vitamins, and that potty chairs are useful for collecting and storing Matchbox cars when you are two and have no intention whatsoever of using it for its other purpose.
+But even we have learned that you need to change a little boy's diaper with your mouth closed, that disciplining without laughing is key, and that our boys are people, with personalities, who have schedules and need that sometimes are not the same as ours.
 We're better parents because we have learned from our errors.
+Or maybe, it's not an error, it's an experience: we have tried something, it didn't work and we've moved on despite what a book, theory, or adamantly stated alternative opinion suggested.